PavolGrofcik/LystoX/README.md

 | LAB | .15      |    9 | .6919 | .6145 |

-In coclusion we can accept that converting images to different color space such as HSV/LAB has an effect on our final prediction.
-It is shown below that training models with these type of images resulted to better score with comparison to the RGB model.
+In conlusion we can accept that converting images to different color space such as HSV/LAB has an effect on our final prediction.
+It is shown below that training models with these type of images resulted in general to better score with comparison to the RGB model.
 ## Final segmented T-lymphocytes

 *Best RGB model*